Guidance Counselor

 Step Three: Apply to an Accredited Guidance Counseling Program (Six Months)

 After identifying the appropriate degree type, look up an accredited master’s program with CACREP.
-Admissions requirements typically include completing an undergraduate program with a competitive GPA, GRE scores, a personal statement, a resume, letters of recommendation, prerequiste coursework, and a background check.
+Admissions requirements typically include completing an undergraduate program with a competitive GPA, GRE scores, a personal statement, a resume, letters of recommendation, prerequisite coursework, and a background check.

 Step Four: Complete a Master’s Program in Guidance Counseling (Two to Three Years)